Follow these instructions to learn how to navigate AAM’s filing tool for business and farm publications.

 Please note that AAM no longer sends a PDF proof of your publisher’s statement for review.
 Instead, you will need to follow the instructions below to appropriately review and approve or decline your recent data submission.

-Note: For those publications that file a CMR, you will receive two emails.
+Note: If you file a Consolidated Media Report, you will receive two emails.
 First, an email will be sent for you to approve your publisher’s statement data through the filing tool as outlined below.
-Once your data has been approved for release, you will receive a second email containing a proof of the actual PDF CMR for you to approve.
+Once your data has been approved for release, you will receive a second email containing a proof of the PDF Consolidated Media Report for your approval.

 1. First you will receive an email from AAM that looks like this:

-3. Select Publisher’s Statement Filing from the drop-down menu to the right and then choose the most recent period.
+3. Select Publisher’s Statement Filing from the right-hand menu and choose the most recent filing period.

 4. Once you’re in the tool, click on View Data under the Review & Submit section in the left-hand menu.